 MONEY SAVING TIP: If you plan to visit Edinburgh Castle, the Palace of Holyroodhouse, and the Royal Yacht Britannia (three of Edinburgh’s most popular attractions), consider buying the Royal Edinburgh Ticket.
-It will save you 25% if you visit all three of these attraction and provides free unlimited access to the Hop-on Hop-off bus for 48 hours.
+It will save you up to 25% if you visit all three of these attractions and provides free unlimited access to the Hop-on Hop-off bus for 48 hours.
 To find out more, read our full review of the Royal Edinburgh Ticket to figure out if it is a good deal for you.

 There you have it, our top 21 things to do in Edinburgh.
 The above should give you a great list of places to consider if you are going to be in the city for one day or one week.
 Even if you are on a tight budget, a large number of our recommended things to do in Edinburgh are free (e.g., most of the city’s museums, Calton Hill and the Royal Botanic Garden) or low cost (e.g., a plate of haggis, many festival events, or a view from Nelson Monument).
 As you plan your trip, just remember that part of the allure of the city is just wandering around and soaking up the historical and lively charm so be sure to leave a bit of free time in your schedule.
 We discover new things to do each time we visit which is often!
 If you have visited before or are looking for some more offbeat suggestions, check our post with 25 additional lesser known things to do in Edinburgh!

 Have you visited Edinburgh Scotland?
 Do you have other attractions you’d add to our list of top things to do in Edinburgh?
 Which of the above spots are on your list of places to visit when you come to Edinburgh?
 As always, we love reading your comments and we’re happy to answer any questions about any of these things to do in Edinburgh (we’ve done all!) or any other questions related to visiting Edinburgh.